-The Norwegian Buhund is an ancient breed that has been around since before the time of the Vikings, and it’s likely that Norwegian Buhunds were even kept by Vikings.
-According to the Norwegian Buhund Club of America, during the Gokstad Viking ship excavation in Norway, skeletons from six dogs resembling modern-day Norwegian Buhunds were found.
+The Norwegian Buhund is an ancient breed that has been around since before the Vikings, and it’s likely that this breed was even kept by Vikings.
+According to the Norwegian Buhund Club of America, during the Gokstad Viking ship excavation in Norway, skeletons from six dogs resembling modern-day Norwegian Buhunds were discovered.

-Norwegian Buhunds were used as versatile farm dogs, herding sheep and cattle, and guarding their families, flocks and homes.
-In fact, the name “Buhund” translates to “farm dog” in Norwegian.
-Although ancestors the Norwegian Buhund were around for many centuries, the breed as it appears today was cultivated in the western coastland area of Norway.
-The first Norwegian Buhund dog show took place in Norway in 1920, and the Norsk Buhund Club formed in 1939.
+Norwegian Buhunds were used as versatile farm dogs, herding livestock and guarding their families, flocks, and homes.
+In fact, the name Buhund translates to “farm dog” in Norwegian.
+Although ancestors of the Norwegian Buhund were around for many centuries, the breed as it appears today was cultivated in the western coastland area of Norway.
+The first Norwegian Buhund dog show took place in Norway in 1920, and the Norsk Buhund Club was formed in 1939.
 Today in Norway, the breed is still used for its original purpose as a working farm dog.

 Norwegian Buhund Care

-The Norwegian Buhund’s natural, easy-care coat is sheds moderately.
-The coat naturally repels dirt, so it stays clean and relatively odorless, making the breed a wonderful house pet.
-The Norwegian Buhund’s coat requires no trimming, but thorough brushing several times a week helps cut down on shedding.
-Once or twice a year your Norwegian Buhund will “blow coat”—a term used to describe the heavy seasonal shedding periods where the dog drops much of the undercoat.
+The Norwegian Buhund’s natural, easy-care coat only sheds moderately, making the breed a wonderful house pet in terms of stray hair.
+The fur naturally repels dirt, so it also stays clean and relatively odorless.
+Brushing your dog several times a week can help cut down on shedding.
+Twice a year, your Norwegian Buhund will “blow coat,” a term used to describe the heavy seasonal shedding periods where the dog drops much of its undercoat.
 During these times, brush daily to remove as much loose undercoat as you can.
-Trim your Norwegian Buhund's nails weekly and check and clean the ears as needed with a pet-safe ear cleaner.

 Norwegian Buhunds are intelligent, but they can be challenging to train.
-Although they do want to please you, they are also independent thinkers and can easily lose focus.
-Fun, positive methods like clicker training with lots of tasty treats work best.
-Like all puppies, Norwegian Buhunds benefit from early and frequent training and socialization.
-The key to bringing out the best in your Norwegian Buhund is lots of consistency showing what you expect of them starting from the day you bring them home.
+Although they do want to please you, they are also independent thinkers that can easily lose focus.
+Fun, positive training methods like clicker training with lots of tasty treats work best.
+Like all puppies, Norwegian Buhunds benefit from early, frequent training and socialization.
+The key to bringing out the best in your dogs is to train them with plenty of consistency (showing exactly what you expect from them) starting from the day you bring them home.

 Common Health Problems

-The Norwegian Buhund is a relatively healthy breed for the most part.
-However, like most purebred dogs, the Norwegian Buhund has certain hereditary health conditions in its background, including hip dysplasia, eye disease and von Willebrand’s disease (a bleeding disorder).
-Reputable breeders test their adult Norwegian Buhunds for these issues before breeding them to avoid passing on these problems.
-When buying a Norwegian Buhund puppy from a breeder, ask to see paperwork that shows the results of these tests.
+The Norwegian Buhund is a relatively healthy breed, but like most purebred dogs, it can be susceptible to a few inherited health conditions.
+Reputable breeders test prospective parent dogs for these issues before breeding them to avoid passing on these problems.
+When adopting a Norwegian Buhund puppy from a breeder, always ask to see the litter's medical background.